 | Hoymiles HMS-2000-4T | 4 MPPT (1 panel each) | 65V per input | 2× DMEGC 450W (900Wp → 800W AC) | 4× DMEGC 450W in 2 pairs (1,800Wp → 800W AC, heavy overpanel) |

 A practical note on sizing: you can start small and add panels later, but it is better to get it right the first time.
 Two panels facing the same direction only need one MPPT input. a single-input 800W inverter does the job.
-Our kit builder lets you compare all G98-confirmed 800W inverters side by side.
+Our kit builder lets you compare all type-tested 800W inverters side by side.
 If your panels face different sides of a balcony or wall, you need a 2-input inverter so each panel tracks independently.
 And if you think you might expand later, buy a 4-input inverter from the start.
 Adding panels is cheap.
 Replacing an undersized inverter is not.

 One important concept: you can connect more panel capacity than the inverter's AC rating.
 Two 430W panels give you 860Wp of DC input into an 800W AC inverter.
 This is called overpanelling, and it is standard practice.
 The inverter clips any power above 800W, but clipping losses are 1-3% annually in northern Europe because the sun rarely delivers full rated output in the UK or Germany.
 You get more generation at dawn, dusk, and on overcast days by overpanelling, with minimal loss at peak.